 Injecting pathogenic microbes into our body deliberately incites a similar response from the body but since it is caused artificially, it is known as artificial active immunity.
 The injection of microbes to the body in order to become immune from it is known as the process of immunization.

 The primary response by the body to a pathogen it encounters for the first time is rather feeble, so the first encounter is always a little harsh on the body.
 What if we could immunize everyone without the need for them ever getting sick?
-Biotechnology has grown tremendously the last decade or two and now we are capable of manufacturing antibodies for diseases.
+Biotechnology has grown tremendously in the last decade or two and now we are capable of manufacturing antibodies for diseases.
 These ready-made antibodies protect the body even if the body hasn’t yet experienced a primary response.
-While active immunity may protect us from a disease for a lifetime, passive immunity is more short term.
+While active immunity may protect us from a disease for a lifetime, passive immunity is the more short term.
 Passive immunity develops immediately and our body could begin its attack on the pathogen right away.
 There are two types of passive immunity; natural passive immunity and artificial passive immunity.

 Do you know why it is essential for a newborn infant to consume its mother’s milk?
 The mother’s body secretes a yellowish fluid in the initial days of lactation.
 This fluid is known as the colostrum and it has abundant antibodies to protect the infant till it can develop its own immune system.
 Other than this, the newborn infant also receives antibodies from the mother, through the placenta during pregnancy.
 These are examples of natural passive immunity.
 Artificial passive immunity occurs when the antibodies specific for a pathogen are transferred to an individual who is not immune to that pathogen.
 This way he gains some immunity without encountering the pathogen.